Death Game: Home media

 Death Game found somewhat greater prominence on cable television and in video rental stores in the years that followed.
 It received domestic VHS releases in the US by United Entertainment under the title The Seducers beginning in 1981.
 The distribution rights then went to VCI Entertainment and the film was re-released on VHS in 1984 and on DVD beginning in 2004.
 Finally, distribution was acquired by Grindhouse Releasing around 2010.
 Death Game has been given international distribution, such as a UK release from Brent Walker and an Australian release by Intervision Video.
 In 2022, the film was re-released on Blu-ray by Grindhouse Releasing in its original, anamorphic widescreen format.

 Remakes

+Death Game is a remake of Chris Warfield's 1973 film, Little Miss Innocence aka Teenage Innocence.

 Death Game has been remade twice.
 It was first adapted into the 1980 Spanish film Vicious and Nude (Spanish: Viciosas al Desnudo), directed by Manuel Esteba and starred Jack Taylor, Adriana Vega, and Eva Lyberten.
 This release's sex scenes and violence are much more explicit than in the 1977 original.

 Death Game was remade again as 2015's Knock Knock, directed by Eli Roth and starred Keanu Reeves, Ana de Armas and Lorenza Izzo.
 Some of the principal cast and crew of the 1977 film participated in the production of Knock Knock.
 Peter S. Traynor, Larry Spiegel, Sondra Locke, and Colleen Camp were all credited as executive producers.
 Anthony Overman and Michael Ronald Ross are credited with the story.
 Camp also has a cameo in Knock Knock.